CodeNarc/CodeNarc/codenarc-developer-guide.md

   1. Implement the new *Rule* class.
 This is typically a subclass of `AbstractAstVisitorRule`.
 [1]
   2. Implement the associated *Rule* test class.
 This is typically a subclass of `AbstractRuleTestCase`.
 [1]
   3. Add the new rule class name to the appropriate *RuleSet* file under "src/main/resources/rulesets".
+[1]
-[1] 4.Add the new rule description entries to "src/main/resources/codenarc-base-messages.properties".
+  4. Add the new rule description entries to "src/main/resources/codenarc-base-messages.properties".
      This includes both "*RuleName*.description" and "*RuleName*.description.html" property entries.
 [1]
   5. Run `LoadAllPredefinedRuleSetsTest`.
-  6. Add a description of the new rule to the appropriate "src/main/site/apt/codenarc-rules-XX.apt" document.
+  6. Add a description of the new rule to "codenarc-rules-[category].md" document in the "docs" folder.

 ###  NOTES